Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_3HC.md

 # Revision History

 # Tabs{.tabset}
+## Revision v1.02a

+* Improved input protection on Tacho/Io and temperature sensing inputs
+* Changed MOSFETS due to part availability - no functional change.

 ## Revision v1.02

 * Changed the voltage input and other components to support 48V operation.